armory3d/armory_web/manual/getting_started/intro.md

 ### Open

 The language, core, engine and tooling used are all open-source.
 It is easy to fork any part of it in case you need to.
-You may have noticed a huge usage of FBX today, a proprietary file format.
-A special care is placed to not fall short here and focus on open pipelines.
+A special care is placed to focus on open pipelines.

 ## How